LeonardoCofone/LonarAI/README.md

 Automatically detects the language you write in.

 ### ☀️ Daily briefing
-Every morning, Lexor generates a personalized summary with the **weather, agenda, news**, and all your tasks.
+Every morning, Lonar generates a personalized summary with the **weather, agenda, news**, and all your tasks.

 ### 💰 Finance and productivity
 Tracks expenses, projects, and completed tasks, also generating summary reports.